What Is The Minimum Hot Holding Temperature

 How to Maintain the Minimum Hot Holding Temperature

 Maintaining the minimum hot holding temperature requires careful attention to detail and the implementation of effective procedures.
-Here are some steps to ensure that food is held safely:
+Here are some steps to make sure food is held safely:

 Use Appropriate Equipment